 Sandra Smele, Ph.D(c)

-Coordinator, Area of Expertise Inclusive Aging, Diversity, Health and Wellness, CREGÉS
+Coordinator, Domain of Expertise on Inclusive Aging, Diversity, Health and Wellness, CREGÉS